tanoconsulting/ibexa-migration-bundle/README.md

 interface.
 The Symfony DIC container is passed to the migration class so that it can access from it all the services, parameters and other thing that it needs.

+For a more detailed example of a migration definition done in PHP, look [in the MigrationVersions](MigrationVersions/20100101000200_MigrateV1ToV2.php) folder of this very bundle.

 *NB* if you rename the php file, keep in mind that the filename and the name of the class it contains are tied - the standard autoloading mechanism of the application does not apply when loading the migration definition.
 This is also the reason why the php classes used as migrations should not use namespaces.

 *NB* it is also possible to run any method of any existing Symfony service just by declaring it as migration step in a yaml migration.
 See the [relevant DSL](Resources/doc/DSL/Service.yml) for details.

+*NB* it is also possible to run any existing php function or static class method just by declaring it as migration step in a yaml migration.
+See the [relevant DSL](Resources/doc/DSL/PHP.yml) for details.

 ### Re-executing failed migrations